rymend/MSFTImagineArchive/200 - Machine Learning in Python/3 - Predict/readme.md

 Machine learning, which facilitates predictive analytics using large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of data science.
 Its uses range from credit-card fraud detection and self-driving cars to optical character recognition (OCR) and online shopping recommendations.
 It makes us smarter by making computers smarter.
 And its usefulness will only increase as more and more data becomes available and the desire to perform predictive analytics from that data grows, too.

 One of the most popular tools for building machine-learning models is [Scikit-learn](http://scikit-learn.org/stable/), a free and open-source toolkit for Python programmers.
 It has built-in support for popular regression, classification, and clustering algorithms and works with other Python libraries such as [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/).
 With Sckit-learn, a simple method call can replace hundreds of lines of hand-written code.
-Sckit-learn allows you to focus on building, training, tuning, and testing machine-learning models without getting bogged down in the nuts and bolts of coding the algorithms.
+Sckit-learn allows you to focus on building, training, tuning, and testing machine-learning models without getting bogged down coding algorithms.

 In this lab, the third of four in a series, you will use Sckit-learn to build a machine-learning model utilizing on-time arrival data for a major U.S. airline.
 The goal is to create a model that might be useful in the real world for predicting whether a flight is likely to arrive on time.
 It is precisely the kind of problem that machine learning is commonly used to solve.
 And it's a great way to increase your machine-learning chops while getting acquainted with Scikit-learn.